saadfareed/Leetcode/README.md

 ## ❗ Contribution Rules :

-   * **You can Solve any Leetcode problem in any programming languages in the related Folder's, but your program must be different or unique.**
+   * **You can Solve any Leetcode problem in any programming languages in the related Folder's,If language folder not exist then first create it and add your code in it but your program must be unique.**
    * **The pull requests must contain commits made by yourself.**
-   * **The Commit message must contain Leetcode problem number **
+   * **The Commit message must contain Leetcode problem number**
    * **Repeated codes will not be merged.**
  <br>